Existence of a weak solution for fractional Euler-Lagrange equations: Variational structure of

-Let us note that the use of Property \ref{property3} in the previous proof is responsible of the emergence of $\DP$ in \eqref{elf} although $\LL$ is only dependent of $\DM$.
+Let us note that the use of Property~\ref{property3} in the previous proof leads to the emergence of $\DP$ in \eqref{elf} although $\LL$ is only dependent of $\DM$.
 This asymmetry in \eqref{elf} is a strong drawback in order to solve it explicitly.
-However, Theorem \ref{thmprincipal} implies the existence of a weak solution for \eqref{elf}.
+However, from Theorem~\ref{thmprincipal}, the existence of a weak solution for \eqref{elf} will be guarantee.